-Climate Scientist, Climate Impacts Group
+Climate Scientist in the Climate Systems Group

-I have also worked on:
+She has also worked on:

-- The effect of volcanic eruptions on the hydrological cycle,
+- The effect of volcanic eruptions on the hydrological cycle

 - The contribution of atmospheric circulation variability to decadal to multi-decadal temperature trends and anomalies in the Northern Hemisphere extratropics.